 Autumn colours in the garden

-Colour in the garden lasts well into the autumn, with Salvias giving a colourful display.
+Colour in the garden lasts well into the autumn at Nymans, with salvias giving a colourful display.
 Watching the trees change colour across the arboretum and garden make this a very special time of year to visit.

 This time of year you’lll be wowed by the spectacular display that the trees provide in the form of autumnal colour in the arboretum.